salmonwatersheds/tech-report/README.md

 ## Overview

-This private repo is for internally collaborating on the tech report that documents the methods for assessing status and trends shown in the [Pacific Salmon Explorer](www.salmonexplorer.ca).
+This repo is for internally collaborating on the tech report that documents the methods for assessing status and trends shown in the [Pacific Salmon Explorer](www.salmonexplorer.ca).

 ## Files